raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="level3">Top</a>
-## Level 3: APIs
+## Level 3: Adding Search Functionality: APIs

 <a href="#top" class="top" id="api-basics">Top</a>
 ## 3.1 API Basics

 This section will take a step aside from our Flask project to build a foundation of knowledge around APIs and how they are used.
-We will return to our app in [section 3.2](#the-google-books-api).
+We will return to our app in [section 3.2](#google-books-api).

 <a id="rest-apis"></a>
 ### 3.1.1 REST APIs